99002659/Python_MiniProject/README.md

     The client should be a command line application and should connect to the server with a TLS connection Once started the client should receive the current date from the server every 10 seconds The client should listen on the standard input and send a text message to the server every time the return key is pressed, the server should respond to the client with the same string but reversed
-    All the implementation must be covered with automated tests and cloned using Visual Studio
+    All the implementation must be covered with automated tests.